-Research and development expenses consist primarily of salaries (net of federal employee retention credits received), employee benefits, stock-based compensation expenses and travel expenses related to our engineers performing research and development activities to originate, develop and enhance our products.
-Additional expenses include consulting charges, component purchases, legal fees for registering patents and other costs for performing research and development on our software products.
+Research and development expenses consist primarily of salaries (net of federal employee retention credits received during 2021), employee benefits, stock-based compensation expenses and travel expenses related to our engineers performing research and development activities to originate, develop and enhance our products.
+Additional expenses include consulting charges, component purchases and other costs for performing research and development on our software products.

 Year ended December 31,

-(in thousands) 2021 2020 \$ Change % Change
+(in thousands) 2022 2021 \$ Change % Change

-Research and development \$ 11,540 \$ 5,222 \$ 6,318 121.0 %
+Research and development \$ 9,949 \$ 11,540 \$ (1,591) (13.8%)

-The increase in research and development expenses in 2021, as compared to 2020, was primarily attributable to (i) \$3.6 million of higher stock-based compensation expense mainly triggered by our 2021 IPO, along with grants to new employees during 2021, (ii) \$1.3 million in higher personnel-related expenses, as headcount increased allowing for expansion of our research and development activities designed to enhance our products, (iii) an increase of \$0.7 million in professional services largely related to increased patent protection costs and (iv) higher expenditures related to our design-to-value initiatives to reduce the costs of our tracker product.
-Research and development expenses as a percentage of revenue were 4.3% for the year ended December 31, 2021, compared to 2.8% for the year ended December 31, 2020.
+The decrease in research and development expenses in 2022, as compared to 2021, was primarily attributable to \$2.2 million of lower stock-based compensation expense as a result of accelerated vesting of stock-based awards following our IPO in 2021.
+This was partially offset by \$0.4 million of higher personnel-related expenses due to higher headcount for much of 2022, as well as severance costs associated with our reduction in force in December 2022.
+Research and development expenses as a percentage of revenue were 8.1% for the year ended December 31, 2022, compared to 4.3% for the year ended December 31, 2021.